-We started out as hopeful and idealistic young nurses ready to take care and serve the sick.
+We started out as hopeful and idealistic young nurses ready to take care of and serve the sick.
 We were so full of energy and zest that we usually want to do everything: always volunteering to perform or observe a procedure, helping other nurses, and just being plain happy.

 But as weeks and months pass by, we start to wear ourselves down.
-We become constantly tired even when we are not doing much, we easily become irritated, and that burning B we started out with feel like cold charcoal.
+We constantly become tired even when we are not doing much, we easily become irritated, and that burning B we started out with feel like cold charcoal.

 We’ve all been through it, nurse or not.